Clinical, hazardous and DIY waste is not accepted in the household waste collections in Norwich

-This is usually associated with medical needs like wound dressings and incontinence pads.
+This is usually associated with medical needs like wound dressings.
 If treatment has been prescribed, you or your surgery/hospital will need to make arrangements for proper disposal.

 Please get in touch using the contact us form, or by calling 0344 980 3333, to make arrangements for collection in other circumstances.

 If you self-administer injected medication, you can take your sharps waste to a number of pharmacies in Norwich.